Skip to content

 return qualifiesForDiscount = cartTotal >= minForDiscount; // true if cartTotal is at least minForDiscount

-let responseStatus = r.apiResponse.status; // response status from an API
+let responseStatus = r.request_name.status; // response status from an request

 let successStatus = 200; // success status code